josmar-crwdstffng/angular/aio/content/guide/testing.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-Right now, you'll also want to include the `--disable-gpu` flag if you're running on Windows.
+Right now, you will also want to include the `--disable-gpu` flag if you are running on Windows.
 See [crbug.com/737678](https://crbug.com/737678).

 </div>

 ## More information on testing

-After you've set up your application for testing, you might find the following testing guides useful.
+After you have set up your application for testing, you might find the following testing guides useful.

 |                                                                    | Details |
 |:---                                                                |:---     |